roberts/support/README.md

 use HasCreator, HasUpdater, HasPublishingStatus;
 ```

-You may only add 1 of the Status Traits since they all use the same `status` database field.
+You may only add 1 of the Status Traits since they all use the same `status` database column.
+They are not designed to work together but to replace the functionality with the Enum structures.

 ### Expected Columns

+When using any of the Status Traits on a model, add the following format for the `status` database column on your table:

+- `status` (string (25 character max), nullable, index)

+**Note:** Status traits automatically set appropriate default values when models are created (e.g., `pending` for moderator status, `active` for active status).

 When using the `HasCreator` and/or `HasUpdater` traits on a model, add the following nullable columns to your table: